Tucson, AZ– A domestic violence situation escalated into a deadly shooting Monday evening.

 Alert co-workers, who were aware of the attack which happened only days earlier, spotted Garrett when he walked into the lobby of the business.

 They quickly alerted two armed security guards who approached Garrett.
-But Garrett had come prepared for violence with the pistol he’d used to intimidate his ex-girlfriend and roommate.
+But Garrett had come prepared for violence with a pistol.

 Gunfire erupted between them, with Garrett only landing a shot on a guard’s boot, but not injuring the man.
 The guards returned fire, landing their shots and killing Garrett.